lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 It was pointier than the The Shart in the big smelly city of Londonbag...

-Pointier than Le Human-Headed Hippo Tower in the lengthy bread loving city of Bagris / Paribag...
+Pointier than Le Human-Headed Hippo Tower in the lengthy bread loving city of Paribag...

-And definitely pointier than The Pink House in the city of Not-Washed-In-A-While DC (District of Cucumbers) in Ameribag / Bagmerica.
+And definitely pointier than The Pink House in the city of Not-Washed-In-A-While DC (District of Cucumbers) in Ameribag.

 In other words, it was pretty pointy.